morarupasukaru/devdocs/backend/Kafka.md

       * wait leader broker acknowledgment (limited data loss; acks=1)
       * wait leader and replicas brokers acknowledgment (no data loss; acks=all)
   * **message keys**: producers can send a key (any type) with the message (is optional)
-    * if key is null, data is sent to brokers in round robin logic
+    * if key is null, data is sent to brokers in round-robin logic
     * if key is not null, all messages of that key will be sent to the same partition
     * typical use case: ensure order of messages of a given entity are ordered (e.g. transactions of given banking account)